Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 The PROKOPIOS M seen in Salamina.

-As the GEORGIOS BROUFAS II began to maneuver in the passenger boat pier (located between the two piers where the double-ended ferries dock), I saw yet another small passenger boat.
+As the GEORGIOS BROUFAS II began to maneuver in the passenger boat pier (located between the two piers where the double-ended ferries dock), I saw yet another small passenger ship.
 This time, it was the ARTEMIS of Artemis SNE, which was back in service on the Perama-Salamina line after three years of lay-up.

 The AGIOS ELEFTHERIOS seen resting in Salamina as well.